Southern green stink bug

 Distribution

-In Europe, the green rice bug was initially distributed only in the Mediterranean region.
-However, due to climate warming, it is increasingly spreading towards the north.
-Until 2015, only individual animals could be detected in Austria.
-Since then, however, numerous larvae and adults have been detected in home gardens and glass houses, especially in urban regions (Vienna and Graz), indicating temporary reproduction of the bugs.
+In Europe, the green rice bug was initially only found in the Mediterranean region.
+Due to global warming, however, it is increasingly spreading northwards.
+Until 2015, only individual animals were found in Austria.
+In the meantime, the green rice bug is considered established, as numerous larvae and adult bugs have since been detected in home gardens and glasshouses, especially in urban regions (Vienna and Graz).

 Prevention and control

-• To prevent the bugs from flying into the greenhouse, close-meshed (1-1.5 mm) insect screens can be attached to the vents.
+• To prevent bugs from flying into the greenhouse, fine-mesh (1–1.5 mm) insect screens can be fitted to the vents.

-• Direct control with approved insecticides against sucking insects is possible, but difficult because usually no sufficient effect can be achieved against the adult bugs.
+• Direct control using approved insecticides against sucking insects is possible, but difficult, as they are usually not sufficiently effective against adult bugs.

 Links